serendeepia/playbook/_docs/4_2_documentation.md

     <td>Example of a directory for a project.
 These directories must be named with the date first so they are easier to sort this way.</td>
   </tr>
 </table>

+We have have one [shared folder for clients](https://drive.google.com/drive/folders/16eZh2PkjjNmSiNc4KsQMQ4BmRZrxySTY?usp=sharing) that follows the same structure as the projects.
+This shared folder for clients contains only legal documents and the offer and budget documents of the projects.
+These documents are not related with the development of the project.

+## Structure of a project

 This is the structure per project: